Matiassgg/Python-Scripts/README.md

 2. Description:
     - This script consist in 6 options to generate a random password.
     This code is totally open source use this code as you like, like the others.
-    - The password's generated are saved on a file with extension .txt
+    - Passwords generated are saved on a file with extension .txt
 ## Ransomware
 1. Modules requirements:
     - cryptography